Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 • Clean qualification path

 Bank statement comparison: Asset depletion usually better for retirees.
 Bank statements better for self-employed with business income.
+Active business owners with substantial cash flow should start with bank statement programs.

 CPA P&L comparison: P&L better if you have business showing profit.
 Asset depletion better if retired or not working.
+Tech employees with equity compensation should explore stock award loans for RSU income qualification.

 Had a client who qualified three different ways.
 W-2 income from consulting: $650k loan.
 Bank statements from side business: $725k loan.
 Asset depletion from $2.1M portfolio: $900k loan.
 Went with asset depletion.
 Highest qualification.
 Best for his needs.